Ether, North Carolina

 Ether is an unincorporated community in the northeastern part of Montgomery County, North Carolina, United States.
 The ZIP Code for Ether is 27247.
+The building pictured is the Ether Roller mill, which tax records indicate was built in 1800.
+It has also been used as a local spooky attraction.
+The building has lost integrity since 2017 when it was left to the elements.

 A post office called Ether has been in operation since 1888.
 The community was named for ether, a drug once prescribed by a local physician.